AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 Based on our experience with Bonsai, we assembled a first draft of this workflow, as shown in the figure below.
 This example highlights how easy and accessible are all of the components of the template.

 ![Slide1](https://user-images.githubusercontent.com/2491343/119024600-1aa1bd00-b958-11eb-9cc7-5eff63b69e56.png)
-*A proposed workflow template to develop new workflow.
-The modularity of Bonsai allowing to easily add new components is very apparent in this workflow.
+*A proposed workflow template to develop new workflows.
+The modularity of Bonsai allowing to easily add new components is very apparent here.
 Each connected directed graph is associated with a description of its role*

 Once this template is finalized, we recommend to build exemplar sub-workflows that display drifting gratings, natural images and movies, and run the detection of change task.
 The modularity of Bonsai will allow to copy/paste those worflows into the template while developing a new task.